 Second, from the strategic point of view, it is important to build on promising transnational collaboration initiatives in order to counter the asymmetry of the human rights field, an asymmetry that skeptics critique for good reason.
 As I previously wrote in this forum, in this context “multiple boomerang” strategies have been particularly successful.
 These strategies consist of actions coordinated by several organizations in different countries, in order to exert simultaneous pressure on the governments to which each of them has access.
 In some occasions, this takes the form of alliances between national organizations, as in the campaign that blocked the attacks of Latin American states against the Inter-American Human Rights System.
 In other occasions, they rely on the transnational work coordinated by a network of national organizations, such as CIVICUS, INCLO or ESCR-Net.

 Human rights are not the only tool necessary to defend individual dignity and social justice in the face of the rise of illiberal nationalisms.
 The proverbial hammer must avoid making us see every problem as a nail.
 But it would be a mistake to throw it overboard, much less so when the boat requires urgent repairs in the middle of the storm.

-*César Rodríguez Garavito is the Director of the Center for the Study of Law, Justice and Society (Dejusticia).
+*César Rodríguez Garavito is the Director of the Center for Law, Justice and Society (Dejusticia).